Unified Model of Heated Plasma Expansion: Solutions for an expanding Plasma Slab

 in the self-similar variable $\zeta = \frac{x}{\lambda_{s0}\exp\left(\gamma t\right)}$.

-These limiting self-similar equations describe the dynamics at an asymptotic stage when a heating mechanism produces a $T_e$ variation of the form Eq.\eqref{SSanzExp:Te} and the perturbed plasma region expands exponentially, $L(t)=L_0 \exp{(\gamma t)}$.
-The exponential forms of explicit time dependence for the length scales and the quantities in Eq.\eqref{SSanz:exp} are a result of the strict proportionality of length scales necessitated by Eq.\eqref{scalesEvol}.
-However, in practice, these solutions also approximate the dynamics in an intermediate asymptotic stage when $\lambda_D(t)$ and $\lambda_s(t)$ do not grow much faster or slower than $L(t)$.
-For such systems Eq.\eqref{scalesEvol} approximately hold in this stage.
+The limiting self-similar equations describe the asymptotic dynamics in a late stage when a heating mechanism produces a $T_e$ variation of the form Eq.~\eqref{SSanzExp:Te} and the perturbed plasma region expands exponentially, $L(t)=L_0 \exp{(\gamma t)}$.
+The exponential forms of explicit time dependence for the length scales and the quantities in Eq.~\eqref{SSanz:exp} are a result of the strict proportionality of length scales necessitated by Eq.~\eqref{scalesEvol}.
+However, in practice, these solutions also approximate the late stage dynamics when $\lambda_D(t)$ and $\lambda_s(t)$ do not grow much faster or slower than $L(t)$.
+For such systems Eq.~\eqref{scalesEvol} approximately hold in this stage.

-The ion fluid boundary denoted by Eqs.\eqref{XifValsGen} represents the expansion front of the ion fluid until which the ion fluid extends.
+The ion fluid boundary denoted by Eqs.~\eqref{XifValsGen} represents the expanding ion front until which the ion fluid extends.
 At this boundary $\zeta_f$,